trustmaster/goflow/README.md

 --

-This a lean and opinionated implementation of [Flow-based programming](http://en.wikipedia.org/wiki/Flow-based_programming) in Go sthat aims at designing applications as graphs of components which react to data that flows through the graph.
+GoFlow is a lean and opinionated implementation of [Flow-based programming](http://en.wikipedia.org/wiki/Flow-based_programming) in Go that aims at designing applications as graphs of components which react to data that flows through the graph.

 The main properties of the proposed model are: